cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ## Fully Linear Proofs (FLPs) {#flp}

 Conceptually, an FLP is a two-party protocol executed by a prover and a verifier.
-In actual use, however, the prover's computation is carried out by the Client, and the verifier's computation is distributed among the Aggregators.
+The verifier is restricted to only access the messages it receives from the prover via linear queries.
+In actual use in Prio3, however, the prover's computation is carried out by the Client, and the verifier's computation is distributed among the Aggregators.
 The Client generates a "proof" of its measurement's validity and distributes shares of the proof to the Aggregators.
 During preparation, each Aggregator performs some computation on its measurement share and proof share locally, then broadcasts the result in its prep share.
 The validity decision is then made by the `prep_shares_to_prep()` algorithm ({{sec-vdaf-prepare}}).

 As usual, we describe the interface implemented by a concrete FLP in terms of an abstract base class, denoted `Flp`, that specifies the set of methods and